aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

     NOTE: The *screen* command will take full control of the terminal.
 The fully exit, use the `Ctrl-a`+`Ctrl-\` to kill all windows.
 You can also use your arrow keys to navigate up by entering `Ctrl-a`+`ESC`.
 There are good [primers](https://linuxize.com/post/how-to-use-linux-screen/) on how to use *screen*.

-1. Leave the controller and LED ring connected for the next module.
+1. Leave the microcontroller and the LED Ring connected for the next module.

-{{% /expand%}}
+{{% /expand %}}

 ## Checkpoints

 Please ensure the following checkpoints are validated before moving on to the next module.

-* Firmware build with no errors in Cloud9.
+* Firmware build with no errors in Cloud9
-* You downloaded and flashed the firmware with no errors.
+* You downloaded and flashed the firmware with no errors
-* You can monitor and see the dispenser connect to the WiFi network and establish a successful session to AWS IoT Core.
+* You can monitor and see the dispenser connect to the WiFi network and establish a successful session to AWS IoT Core
-* You have left the microcontroller connected for the next lab.
+* You have left the microcontroller connected for the next lab

 ## Outcomes